Holography of information in de Sitter space: Cosmological correlators

 \subsection{Definition of cosmological correlators}

 In the literature, cosmological correlators are usually computed as QFT-expectation values of the form $\langle \chi(x_1) \ldots \chi(x_n) \rangle_{\text{QFT}}$, where $x_i$ are points on the late-time boundary of de Sitter.
+Note that since these points are on the asymptotic late-time slice, they are infinitely separated in physical distance for any finite separation of the coordinates.
 In a quantum field theory, the meaning of such correlators is clear.
 However, in a theory of quantum gravity, the product of local operators on the late-time slice does not commute with the constraints and so is not gauge invariant.

 For instance, under a diffeomorphism $x^i \rightarrow x^i + \xi^i$, an operator insertion $\chi(x)$ transforms as \be \chi(x) \rightarrow \chi(x) + \xi^i \partial_{i} \chi(x)~, \ee and thus does not remain invariant.
 Since diffeomorphisms on the late-time slice are generated by the momentum constraint, this means that the operator $\chi(x)$ does not commute with the momentum constraint.
 Likewise, it may be checked that the operator does not commute with the Hamiltonian constraint.
 This is expected from the well-known result \cite{DeWitt:1967yk} that gauge-invariant observables in gravity cannot be local.